Loripes95/website/content/event/example/index.md

   postcode: '10178'
   country: Germany

-# summary:
+summary: Presentation of Equilibrium Effects of the Minimum Wage The Role of Product Market Power.
-abstract: 'Presentation of Equilibrium Effects of the Minimum Wage: The Role of Product Market Power'
+# abstract: 'Presentation of Equilibrium Effects of the Minimum Wage: The Role of Product Market Power'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.